What is listed curtilage and how it affects my property?

 Knowing if your building is listed is easy.
 All you need to do is to check Historic England’s List.
 However, as explained in previous articles, the listing of a building does not end with the elements noted in Historic England’s description.
 In the case of England, more recent list entries would clarify if a specific structure is not to be considered listed curtilage.
 But previous list descriptions, especially those predating 1986, tend to be quite general.

 While it might be clear that all elements fixed to the building are protected by law.
 It is worth explaining that this legal protection can also extend to nearby buildings and other structures.
-Section 1.5 Planning (Listed Buildings and Conservation Areas) Act 1990 indicates that listing protection includes surrounding structures that have been part of the land of the listed building since 1st July 1948.
+Section 1.5 Planning (Listed Buildings and Conservation Areas) Act 1990 indicates that listing protection includes surrounding structures that have been part of the land of the listed building since before 1st July 1948.

 When/why should I care about listed curtilage?